Agoric/agoric-sdk/packages/SwingSet/docs/virtual-objects.md

 - A virtual object's state may include references to other virtual objects.
 The latter objects will be persisted separately and only deserialized as needed, so "swapping in" a virtual object that references other virtual objects does not entail swapping in the entire associated object graph.

 - The in-memory manifestations of a virtual object (which we call its "representatives") are not necessarily (or even usually) `===` to each other, even when they represent the same object, since a new representative is created for each act of deserialization.
-They do, however, all operate on the same state, so changes to the state made by a method call to one representative will be visible to the other representatives.
+(Note: future implementations may remove this limitation by having at most one representative in memory for any given virtual object, at which point object identity, i.e., `===`, _will_ be usable for comparison.)
+All representatives for a given object do, however, operate on the same underlying state, so changes to the state made by a method call to one representative will be visible to the other representatives.

 - The `self` object returned by the `instanceKitMaker` function _is_ the representative, so you can capture it inside any of the body methods (as well as the `init` function) in order to pass the virtual object to somebody else.
 So you can write things like the following: